Skip to main content

 The Master of Digital Entrepreneurship (MoDE) is a double-degree program offered by the European University Viadrina (Germany) and the Adam Mickiewicz University Poznan (Poland).

-In order to complete the application process, students have to enroll at both universities.
+To do the double degree, students have to enroll at both universities.

 Who can apply